 Focus on inequalities

 Health disparities between Māori and Pākehā were written about from the 19th century.
 Health researchers published major reports on social inequalities in health from the 1980s.
 Activity in this field increased in the 1990s and 2000s.
-Reducing inequalities was a major part of government health policy and a statutory obligation of district health boards in the 21st century.
+Reducing inequalities was a major part of government health policy and a statutory obligation of district health boards in the early 21st century.

 Māori and Pacific health providers